-Cognitive Behavioral Therapy (CBT) is based on the idea that psychological conditions develop because of the way in which people interpret and evaluate situations, thoughts, and behaviors.
-CBT aims to help people learn healthier ways of coping with distressing emotions, as well as how to reduce avoidance behaviors and other problematic actions, like substance abuse.
+CBT is based on the idea that psychological conditions develop because of how people interpret and evaluate situations, thoughts, and behaviors.
+CBT aims to help people learn healthier ways of coping with distressing emotions and how to reduce avoidance behaviors and other problematic actions, like substance abuse.

 Three different therapies fall under the heading of CBT:

-- Stress Inoculation Training (SIT) - The goal of SIT is to help a PTSD victim gain confidence in his or her ability to deal with the anxiety and fear that accompany reminders of the original trauma.
-A therapist employing SIT techniques will help the PTSD victim become aware of his or her triggers, so that the individual can immediately recognize those signs and quickly address them with coping or relaxing techniques.
+- Stress Inoculation Training (SIT) - The goal of SIT is to help people with PTSD gain confidence in their ability to deal with the anxiety and fear that accompany reminders of the original trauma.
+A therapist will help the person with PTSD become aware of their triggers so they can immediately recognize those signs and quickly address them with coping or relaxing techniques.

-- Cognitive-Processing Therapy (CPT) - CPT was developed specifically for PTSD victims who experienced a sexual assault.
-It is a program with 12 steps that helps victims address negative emotions, as well as about the trauma he or she experienced.
+- Cognitive-Processing Therapy (CPT) - CPT was developed specifically for people living with PTSD who experienced sexual assault.
+It is a 12-step program that helps victims address negative emotions.

 Eye Movement Desensitization & Reprocessing (EMDR)